MIT School of Architecture and Planning: Center for Real Estate

 The MIT Center for Real Estate was established in 1983 with the aim of improving the quality of the built environment.
 An intensive one-year program leads to a Master of Science in Real Estate degree.

 Morningside Academy for Design

-The MIT Morningside Academy for Design was established in 2022 as an interdisciplinary center to foster academic and research programs across MIT, especially between the School of Architecture and Planning and the MIT School of Engineering.
+The MIT Morningside Academy for Design (MIT MAD) was established in 2022 as an interdisciplinary center to foster academic and research programs across MIT, especially between the School of Architecture and Planning and the MIT School of Engineering.

 Financial support

 A substantial portion of the annual budget, which supports half tuition and full-tuition scholarships in addition to the school's costs, is generated through donations from alumni in both the public and the private sector.
 Students also have the opportunity to be fully-funded when traveling abroad through MISTI.

 Rankings

 For four consecutive years from 2015 to 2018, the MIT Architecture Department received the top world ranking from QS World University Rankings.
 In the 2019/2020 rankings, the department was ranked 2nd in the world.
 In the 2020/2021 rankings, MIT regained the top position once again.

 In 2018, Design Intelligence ranked MIT among the top three Most Admired Architecture Schools at the graduate level.

 As of 2017, MIT's Department of Urban Studies and Planning ranks #1 in North America for graduate programs in urban planning, according to Planetizen.